+- Zurich, Switzerland-sells all product forms;

 - Singapore-sells all product forms;

 - Milan, Italy-sells all product forms; and

 - Chennai, India-sells all product forms.

 All owned and leased service and sales centers not described in detail above are single site locations and are less than 100,000 square feet.
 The Company believes that its existing facilities are suitable for its current business needs.
-The Company is developing plans to spend approximately \$10.0 million over the course of the next several years to restructure, consolidate and enhance capabilities at its service center operations.
+The Company is developing plans to spend approximately \$10.0 million over the course of fiscal 2012 and 2013 to restructure, consolidate and enhance capabilities at its service center operations.